 There are about 12,000 fishermen in the UK.
 Commercial fishing is the UK’s toughest and most dangerous peacetime occupation.
 While there is some evidence of fatal injuries to the crew of commercial fishing vessels declining over recent years, the number of serious non-fatal injuries suffered by fishing crew remains high.

-North Shields is one of the few ports in the UK that didn’t have one – so we raised funds for a memorial and a place for reflection on the North Shields Fish Quay.
+North Shields was one of the few ports in the UK that didn’t have one – so we raised funds for a memorial and a place for reflection on the North Shields Fish Quay.
 It is now in place so please come and visit it!